DarrenXu94/gatsby-starter-netlify-cms/src/pages/blog/2020-10-12-darrell-lea-rocklea-road.md

 Nice choccy flavours but nothing out of the ordinary.
 Marshmallows were a bit bland but the peanuts added some more spice.

 ## Texture
+The block itself looks extremely unappealing, like muddy acne, from the marshmallows.
+Ripping the blocks apart feels gross because you are peeling apart blocks of marshmallows, not snapping bars of chocolate like a normal block.
 Marshmallows made it hard to chew, like having a jaw workout.
 Not for me.

 ## Price
 On special at Woolies, can't complain, could buy often.